 I have an order for protection against the abuser.
 Can his/her gun be taken away?

-Usually your order for protection will only be valid for no more than two years, unless ordered otherwise by the court.2 You should be aware of the order’s expiration date so that you can extend the order (if need be) before it ends.
+Usually your order for protection will only be valid for two years, unless ordered otherwise by the court.2 You should be aware of the order’s expiration date so that you can extend the order before it ends if you need to.
 See How do I change or extend an order for protection? for more information.
 Usually you will need to show evidence that you still need the order for protection.

 I have a temporary order for protection against the abuser.
 Can his/her gun be taken away?